BAJAJ BROKING

 The Functionality of a Demat vs Trading Account

-You must be aware how stock market would work before digitization.
+You must be aware how the stock market would work before digitization.
 Thousands of people would be shouting and screaming at the top of their voice to place their orders.
 Well, gone are those days as digitization has made everything available online.
 You can place orders through your trading account and store the bought securities in digital form in your Demat account, all from the comfort of your home and in a few clicks.
-Trading account enables you to participate in trading of other financial instruments, like Futures and Options, ETFs, etc.
+A trading account enables you to participate in trading of other financial instruments, like Futures and Options, ETFs, etc.

 The Nature of the Two Accounts